tihepasa/spatialHMM/README.md

 - `hmm_icar_bernoulli.R`: R codes to fit the model.
 This file also includes description of the data.
 - `hmm_changepoint.stan`: technical specification of the change point model in Stan language.
 - `hmm_changepoint.R`: R codes to fit the change point model.
+- `supplementary_material.pdf`: the supplementary materials as one .pdf file.

 In addition, all the supplementary figures can be found from the folder `figures`.